Lambay Circumnavigational Swim

 The water felt a bit tough going around the west corner, I hoped I had the tides worked out correctly and would meet that split where the ebb would help me all the way home.

 Then we journeyed across Saltpan Bay where the water felt slow but there were no waves all the way to Kelly’s Rock.
 Around the Harp Ear is Freshwater Bay and that is where the seals live.
 The seals in Dublin Bay are Grey Seals and the Common (or Harbour) Seal and they live in abundance around the back of Lambay Island.
 One seal followed me for a long time and there were groups all around me jumping and splashing water.
 I had to convince myself that this was all friendly and curious.
-One seal came up close to me, we had a small chat, there was a shared moment of communication.
+One seal came up close to me, we had a small chat, there was a shared moment.

 I took a second feed just before Carrickdorish, a name given to a group of rocks just off Lambay, the support boat had to go around the outside of the rocks.
 Myself and Teena swam through the gap which was only about 10m wide and full of seals, a condensed body of water and seals.